RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Continuous-Atomic-Testing.md

 Install-AtomicRedTeam -getAtomics -Force -noPayloads
 ```

-Note (Windows Only): Your Local Security Policy (Security Settings -> Local Polices -> Security Option) "Network Access: Do not allow storage of passwords and credentials for network authentication" must be disabled on your Atomic Runner to allow the scheduled task to be created.

 ## Set Custom Config using privateConfig.ps1

 There is a config file called **config.ps1** in the **\<installFolder\>\\Invoke-AtomicRedTeam\\Public** folder.
 You can optionally modify any of the default values in this config file by creating a file called **privateConfig.ps1** in the **\<installFolder\>**.